OSUrobotics/infrastructure-packages/README.md

     export ROS_HOSTNAME=<PI-HOSTNAME>
     ROS_MASTER_URI=http://<HOSTNAME>:11311 # same as master machine
     ```

+5. Make sure on both devices to edit the hostname file located at /etc/hosts

-5. (optional) Check that communication is working:
+6. (optional) Check that communication is working:
     - Start a roscore on the container:
         ```console
         roscore